TechnologyMan101/pop-os-setup-script/README.md

 # Documentation

-Version 2.3
+Version 3.0

 Supported Pop!_OS Versions: 20.04 LTS

+**Please Run Script After Following Instructions Here**

-*Please install .deb files and files using other types of installation formats using files manually.
+Please install .deb files and files using other types of installation formats using files manually (if you have them).

-*Please copy the TTF Essential Font Pack from Extras into `/usr/share/fonts/` Use `sudo nautilus` to open the file manager as root.
-This is required to perform these actions as this is modifying files on the system level. https://mega.nz/folder/4Rw3xb4K#6VB4b8WRnCUO3UMLNKdVXw
+Please copy the TTF Essential Font Pack from Extras at https://mega.nz/folder/cRZTkAJD#dV8CG6th0a-10Fu6yCG-5Q into `/usr/share/fonts/` Use `sudo nautilus` to open the file manager as root.
+This is required to perform these actions as this is modifying files on the system level.

-*Backup of home folder is for files only.
-Settings must be set manually.
-There are only some special case exceptions to this.

-*Please add yourself to `vboxusers` using `sudo usermod -a -G vboxusers $USER` and then reboot.
+Please add yourself to `vboxusers` using `sudo usermod -a -G vboxusers $USER` and then reboot.
+Only do this if you have VirtualBox installed.

-Setup Firewall

 # Keyboard Shortcuts: